fredmbarros/musical_modernisms_GP-Trio/Guerra-Peixe_s_academic_Trio.md

 Frederico Barros is Music History professor at the Federal University of Rio de Janeiro.
 He has a PhD in Sociology and MPhil and BA in History.
-Research interests include concert and urban popular musics in the Americas, Modernism, Nationalism, Social Theory and Music and Technology.
+Research interests include concert and urban popular musics during the 20th and 21st centuries, modernism, nationalism, and music and technology.

 https://fredericobarros.com